The complexity problem

 Build scalable solutions for sustainable success

-The key to sustainable success lies in adopting a multi-year, programmatic approach to scaling healthcare technology.
+The key to success lies in adopting a multi-year, programmatic approach to scaling technology.
+Core elements include:

 -